The Arduous Battle

 The death of Robin Williams, Kate Spade and Anthony Bourdain aren't just jarring to the public, it's terrifying for those of us who live with depression — whether it's parents raising children with depression, living with spouses who suffer from depression, or even battling it ourselves.
 It is a far longer, more insidious battle than any fight with cancer I've ever witnessed.
 The battle with depression lasts a lifetime.

 Rather than trying to offer some quick tips on battling depression — which would be insulting at best, and ineffective at worst — I want to point you to a few articles we've published over the years that are a good starting point in the struggle to recognize and begin to treat depression.
 In particular, I strongly encourage you to read the following:

-- “Recognizing and Treating Depression & Anxiety Disorder in People with ADHD,” by Michael Banov, MD
+- “Recognize and Treat Depression & Anxiety Disorder with ADHD,” by Michael Banov, MD

 - “Battling Distraction and Depression,” an impactful video featuring my husband, David Taylor-Klaus

 - “Let the Feelings Flow," an article I wrote about experiencing your own emotions

 - “The Mindfulness Prescription for Adult ADHD” by Lidia Zylowska, MD